 Below, the exchange of common capacitors wrapped in metal housing of the Atwater Kent radio, Model 46, built in 1928 and 1929 in the United States.

 Receptors in old electrolytic capacitors are not only used to "filter" the current rectified.
 They are also used to "polarize" the cathodes of some valves, among them the output (power).
 In those cases, it uses a resistance of 200 to 400 ohm 1 watt and in parallel with a capacitor 25 to 50 micro Farads per 25 to 50 volts of isolation.
 In the photo, one of the electrolyte used in the English radio valve EL41 PYE EP 39B model, the mid-1940s.
+Never try to handle or test a radio without making sure to be aware of the electricity risks as well as being totally protected against the danger of an electrical shock!
+The transformer and the circuit have tensions near or more than 300 volts, what can be harmful to health.

-Speakers: In most of the cases, speaker restoration is needed because of the paper cone destruction.
-There are companies specialized in cone and its coil replacement.
+specialized in cone and its coil replacement.
 Since 1940s, speakers started to be built with a permanent magnet.
 Before that, speakers were electrodynamic type, magnetized by the current passage through a coil installed on its back part, the so called “filter shock”, on North American schemes, field-coil.
 Their common values are between a thousand and two thousand ohms.
+The side picture reproduces an electrodynamic speaker scheme.
+It’s important to verify the wire resistance value and continuity of the “filter shock” and audio transformer (output).

 Output audio transformers have the primary coil with values between 250 and 450 ohms.
 On radios with two output tubes, the push-pull, there is a derivation on the primary coil on the audio transformer.